djurisicluka/training/serverless/aws/lambda201/lab2.4/README.md

-# Lab 2.4 - Deploying a new function with an automated canary and rollback
+# Lab 2.4 - Install Serverless Framework and deploy a test function

+- Install the Serverless Framework CLI
-- Create a new sample function that will occasionally error on purpose for demonstration
+- Create a function from a template using the CLI
-- Use AWS SAM to roll out a new version of a function and automatically shift traffic on a schedule
-- When an error is encountered, roll back the function change
+- Deploy the function using the CLI
+- Update the function to add an API Gateway and event

 ## Steps